 point, the movement devolved into a vague conceptual slurry of "anything

-I feel is OSR is OSR", and I seriously wonder at why people are determined to embrace a movement that they might in the same breath argue cannot be defined.
+I feel is OSR is OSR", and I seriously wonder at why people are determined to embrace a movement and label that they might in the same breath argue cannot be defined.
 That's not to knock some of the games and

 supporting material that came out of this (some of which achieves what